wangyouze/Trust-videoLLMs/README.md

-# Understanding and Benchmarking the Trustworthiness in Multimodal LLMs for Video Understanding
+# Benchmarking the Trustworthiness in Multimodal LLMs for Video Understanding

 ![](./docs/structure/logo.jpg)